dyrector-io/dyrectorio/CONTRIBUTING.md

 -   Alternatively you can use your machine's LAN IP.

 7. Deploy the database with `npm run prisma:migrate`
-8. Start the backend with `npm run start`
+8. Start the backend in production mode with `npm run start`
-9. Go to the `web/crux-ui` directory: `cd web/crux-ui`
+9. Repeat steps 3-5 in the `web/crux-ui` folder in a different terminal
-10. Install dependencies `npm ci`
-11. Copy the _env.example_ file as _.env_ `cp .env.example .env`
-12. Start the frontend with `npm run start`
+10. Start the frontend in production mode with `npm run start`
-13. After you navigated to `localhost:8000` (this is the default Traefik port) you will see a Login screen
+11. After you navigated to `localhost:8000` (this is the default Traefik port) you will see a Login screen
-14. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
+12. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
-15. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
+13. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
-16. Open your e-mail message and using the link inside you can activate your account
+14. Open your e-mail message and using the link inside you can activate your account
-17. Fruitful contributing! 🎬
+15. Fruitful contributing! 🎬

 Read more about the CLI in the [documentation](https://docs.dyrector.io/get-started/cli).